Angelo Auricchio, M.D., Ph.D.

 Karl-Heintz Kuck, M.D., Ph.D.

 Dr. Karl-Heintz Kuck serves as a Director of Cardiology of Allegemienes Krankenhaus St. Georg, Hamburg, Germany.
-His main research interests include: Clinical Electrophysiology, Valvular heart Disease, Percutaneous Catheter Intervention, Catheter Based Cardiac Stem Cell Therapy, Cardiac Devices in Heart Failure and Atrial Fibrillation Dr. Kuck serve on the advisory board of several Medical device companies.
+His main research interests include: Clinical Electrophysiology, Valvular Heart Disease, Percutaneous Catheter Intervention, Catheter Based Cardiac Stem Cell Therapy, Cardiac Devices in Heart Failure and Atrial Fibrillation.
+Dr. Kuck serve on the advisory board of several Medical device companies.

-Dr. Kuck has served as a Board Member of the European Heart Rhythm Association (EHRA) for the past four years and serves as EHRA President.
+Dr. Kuck has served as a Board Member of the European Heart Rhythm Association (EHRA) for the past 4 years and serves as EHRA President.
 Dr. Kuck was the president German Cardiac Society (GCS) and a board member of the European society of cardiology (ESC).
 Dr. Kuck is the author of more than 400 publications, many books and book chapters and scientific reviews.
 Dr. Kuck serves on the editorial boards of the German Journal of cardiology, the Chinese Journal of Cardiology and the Journal of Cardiovascular Electrophysiology.